mahdipedro/ESP32-CAM-I2C-sensor/README.md

 # Interfacing ESP32-CAM using I2C with a sensor
 I will show you how to take pictures from the ESP32-CAM camera and MLX90640 thermal camera and store them on the module's SD card.
 There are certain steps that need to be taken for this project:
 ### 1- Activating software I2C for MLX90640
 We need to define two pins to activate I2C functions based on those (clock and data).
-According to ESP32S datasheet (https://www.es.co.th/Schemetic/PDF/ESP32.PDF), any GIPO pins can be used for I2C function.
+According to ESP32S datasheet (https://www.es.co.th/Schemetic/PDF/ESP32.PDF), any GPIO pins can be used for I2C function.
 As a result, I selected GPIO1 and GPIO3 because we use other pins for the camera and SPI protocol which is required for writing the data into the SD card.

   <p align="center">